-If you want to be successful with affiliate marketing in the long run you need to automate it and put it on autopilot.
-I mean, it's great if there's a sale on and you can make a few quick bucks promoting a specific product.
+I mean, it's great if there's a sale on and you can make a few quick bucks promoting a specific product once in a while.

-But if you want to create truly passive income through affiliate marketing you're going to have to automate some of the work.
+But if you want to create truly passive income through affiliate marketing, you'll need to put the work in first before you can benefit.

-But first, I am going to be honest, creating passive income with affiliate marketing is not something that happens overnight.
+But first, I will be honest: creating passive income with affiliate marketing is not something that happens overnight.

 It's not something that happens if you don't put the effort into it either.

 The key is to put the effort in at the beginning and then automate it.

 So you get people to click your links, visit your affiliate posts and buy from you on autopilot.

 And to help you increase your passive income with affiliate marketing I will show you 9 ways you can automate what you do.